adellabr/SmartCalc_C/src/documentation.md

 ## Function Plotting
 The calculator provides the ability to plot functions.
-Plotting a graph of a function given by an expression in infix notation with the variable _x_ (with coordinate axes, mark of the used scale and an adaptive grid)
 You can visualize mathematical equations easily.